 Our careers guide about medical writing has been published every year since 2009 and was joined in January 2018 by a sister publication, which describes careers in account management and in June 2018 by a guide about medical writing in HEOR and market access.
-All these guides will be updated every year.
+All these guides are now being updated every year.

 The business of medical communications: a guide to getting started in account management

 By Lindsey Heer, 2nd edition published January 2019 [Download your copy]

 As we explain in this guide, the terminology, job titles and specific roles of account managers or project managers in MedComms agencies can vary, but effective account management is always critical.
 This new guide helps explain how that happens in practice and provides you with an understanding of both the challenges and the rewards that come from a career in MedComms.
 We believe reading this guide will give you the edge to getting that first job.

 This issue includes nine personal profiles written by current specialists in leading MedComms agencies, describing their personal journeys in to MedComms and the day-to-day work they now do, and an up-to-date directory of agency contacts.